Report: Investment land – how much per square meter in Poland?

 Investment land in Europe

-In a European context, Poland offers highly attractive land prices as well as much shorter administrative procedures for commercial real estate developments.
-In terms of prices of investment land in industrial and logistics locations, only the South Moravian region in Czechia and the eastern part of Slovakia offer rates comparable to the most affordable Polish market – Poznań.
-Smaller markets, such as Stargard Szczeciński, Mszczonów near Warsaw, Piotrków and Stryków (outside of Łódź), Tarnów in Lesser Poland or Częstochowa are even more attractively priced.
+In a European context, Poland offers highly attractive land prices and much shorter administrative procedures for commercial real estate development.
+In terms of investment land prices in industrial and logistics locations, only the South Moravian region in Czechia and the eastern part of Slovakia offer rates comparable to the most affordable Polish market, Poznań.
+Smaller markets, such as Stargard Szczeciński, Mszczonów near Warsaw, Piotrków and Stryków (outside Łódź), Tarnów in Lesser Poland, or Częstochowa, are even more attractively priced.
 The most expensive Polish market – Warsaw – is still 5.5 times cheaper than Greater London and 2.7 times cheaper than Munich.
 In terms of administrative procedures, obtaining environmental approvals, a building permit and utility connection decisions takes an average of 12-18 months in Poland, whereas in some parts of Western Europe, a building permit alone can take 24 months.

 Land – changes during the pandemic

-The Covid-19 pandemic has had a significant impact on the activity of warehouse developers.
-It has resulted primarily in a reduction of space built on a speculative basis.
+The COVID-19 pandemic has had a significant impact on the activity of warehouse developers.
+It has primarily resulted in a reduction in space built on a speculative basis.
 At the end of 2019, only 50% of warehouse space under construction was pre-let.
-This share declined to 26% at the end of Q3 2020 and continues to fall as developers are affected by a more conservative attitude of banks.
-Access to financing has worsened considerably, with the pre-let ratio that is currently required by banks for new developments edging up to 50%.
+This share declined to 26% at the end of Q3 2020 and continues to fall as developers are affected by banks’ more conservative attitudes.
+Access to financing has worsened considerably, with the pre-let ratio banks require for new developments edging up to 50%.
 Nevertheless, fundamental demand for land in the most attractive locations remains stable at previous high levels.

 Read also the report for the warehouse market in Poland: Report – Polish Warehouse Market in Q1 2021